 - the highest cost amount of each property during the year and the cost amount at year end

-- the amount of income or loss and capital gain or capital loss realized from the SFP during the year
+- the amount of income or loss and the amount of capital gain or capital loss realized from the SFP during the year

-Depending on the amount of foreign assets and the information available, this can be a time consuming and challenging exercise and one that can result in significant fees if paying someone to prepare the form.
+Depending on the amount of foreign assets and the information available, this can be a time-consuming and challenging exercise, one that can result in significant fees if paying someone to prepare the form.

 Aggregate reporting method

-Recognizing the challenges in completing the revised Form T1135, the CRA allows for the aggregate reporting method.
-For 2015 and later taxation years, an investor who held SFP in an account with a Canadian registered securities dealer may now report the aggregate value of all such properties on a country-by-country basis instead of reporting the details of each property.
-In addition, the total value of all such qualifying foreign property to be reported is the highest fair market value (FMV) at the end of any month during the year in addition to the FMV at year-end as opposed to reporting the highest cost amount of each property during the year and the cost amount at year end.
+Recognizing the challenges in completing the revised form T1135, the CRA allows for an aggregate reporting method.
+For 2015 and later taxation years, an investor who holds SFP in an account with a Canadian registered securities dealer may now report the aggregate value of all such properties on a country-by-country basis instead of reporting the details of each property.
+In addition, the total value of all such qualifying foreign property to be reported is the highest fair market value (FMV) at the end of any month during the year in addition to the FMV at year end, as opposed to reporting the highest cost amount of each property during the year and the cost amount at year end.

-A taxpayer still also has to report the total income (loss) earned in the year and the gain (loss) realized from all dispositions during the tax year of all such property.
+Also, a taxpayer still has to report the total income (or loss) earned in the year and the gain (or loss) realized from all dispositions during the tax year for all such property.

-This aggregate reporting is reported in category 7 on Form T1135, “Property held in an account with a Canadian registered securities dealer or a Canadian trust company”.
+This aggregate is reported in category 7 on form T1135, “Property held in an account with a Canadian registered securities dealer or a Canadian trust company.”

 Challenges in preparation

-The cost amount is defined in subsection 248(1) of the Income Tax Act and generally means the adjusted cost base (ACB) of the property.
+The cost amount generally means the adjusted cost base (ACB) of the property.
 Calculating the ACB can be difficult and the ACB of a property may change over time.
-Partial sales or redemptions, subsequent deposits, distributions of return of capital, dividend reinvestments, capital improvements to real estate and the application of the superficial loss rules to name a few examples can all impact the ACB.
+Partial sales or redemptions, subsequent deposits, distributions of return of capital, dividend reinvestments, capital improvements to real estate, and the application of the superficial loss rules—to name a few examples—can all impact the ACB.

-If two people are joint owners of SFP they would need to include their share of the cost amount of the property.
-For new immigrants the cost amount is the fair market value (“FMV”) of property at time of immigration.
+If two people are joint owners of SFP, they’d need to include their share of the cost amount of the property.
+For new immigrants, the cost amount is the fair market value (FMV) of the property at time of immigration.
 For a gift or inheritance, the cost amount is the FMV on date of receipt.

-Remember it is the country of residence of the corporation which is relevant, and this is not necessarily the same as the stock exchange the security is listed on.
-For example, consider American Depositary Receipts (ADRs).
+Remember: it’s the country of residence of the corporation that’s relevant and this isn’t necessarily the same as the stock exchange the security is listed on.
+For example, consider American depositary receipts (ADRs).
 These are stocks that trade on a U.S. stock exchange but represent shares of a foreign corporation.
-One must look at where the corporation actually resides and not the fact that it is listed on a U.S. stock exchange.
-Keep in mind that there are foreign corporations listed on Canadian stock exchanges which are considered SFP.
-There are also some Canadian companies that are traded on foreign stock exchanges, but they are not reported on Form T1135 because they are usually considered Canadian property.
+You must look at where the corporation actually resides and not the fact that it’s listed on a U.S. stock exchange.
+Keep in mind that there are foreign corporations considered SFP that are listed on Canadian stock exchanges.
+There are also some Canadian companies that are traded on foreign stock exchanges but they aren’t reported on form T1135 because they’re usually considered Canadian property.
 However, shares of a Canadian corporation (wherever listed) held in a brokerage account outside of Canada are considered SFP.
 Many people are often surprised by this.

 Complications with the aggregate reporting method

-Failure to file Form T1135 by the due date results in a penalty of $25 per day (subject to a minimum penalty of $100) to a maximum of $2,500.
-Additional penalties may result if the failure to file was done knowingly or under circumstances amounting to gross negligence or persisted after 24 months.
+Failure to file form T1135 by the due date results in a penalty of $25 per day (subject to a minimum penalty of $100) to a maximum of $2,500.
+Additional penalties may result if the failure to file was done knowingly, or under circumstances amounting to gross negligence, or if it persisted after 24 months.
 More significant penalties apply to people who knowingly or under circumstances amounting to gross negligence make false statements or omissions.

-As well, the period within which the CRA can reassess a taxpayer’s tax return is extended by an additional 3 years (from 3 years to 6 years) if a taxpayer fails to report income from a SFP on their income tax return and either Form T1135 is filed late or income from a SFP is reported incorrectly on the form.
-It is important to point out that this extended limitation period allows the CRA to review the entire tax return for the year and does not restrict their review to just the income related to the foreign property.
+As well, the period within which the CRA can reassess a tax return is extended by an additional three years (from three years to six years) if you fail to report income from SFP on your income tax return, and either form T1135 is filed late or income from SFP is reported incorrectly on the form.
+It’s important to point out that this extended limitation period allows the CRA to review the entire tax return for the year and doesn’t restrict their review to just income related to foreign property.

-Form T1135 has evolved over time which caused some growing pains.
-As a result, CRA has created a robust Question and Answer section on their website to help taxfilers.
-Still, keeping good records of all foreign holdings will be critical to reducing the time, frustration and potentially the cost of completing this form.
+Form T1135 has evolved over time, which caused some growing pains.
+As a result, CRA has created a robust "Questions and answers about Form T1135” web page to help tax filers.
+Still, keeping good records of all foreign holdings will be critical to reducing the time, frustration, and potentially the cost of completing this form.
 Errors or omissions, even if accidental, could result in penalties and could extend the reassessment period.
-Consequently, it is important that Canadian residents complete the form correctly and file it on time.
-Speaking to a tax advisor is usually recommended.
+Consequently, it’s important that Canadian residents complete the form correctly and file it on time.
+We recommend that you speak to a tax advisor.

 Planning opportunities with non-registered assets

 For clients who hold shares of Canadian corporations in a brokerage account outside of Canada, consider moving them back to a Canadian account.
-For those who hold shares of foreign corporations directly (including through an SMA) consider purchasing mutual or segregated funds with a similar investment mandate.
-In both cases, these assets would no longer be considered SFP and wouldn’t have to be included on Form T1135.
-Furthermore, if the total cost amount of one’s SFP now falls below $100,000 the form doesn’t have to be filed at all.
+For those who hold shares of foreign corporations directly (including through an SMA), consider purchasing mutual funds, segregated funds, or Canadian-listed ETFs with a similar investment mandate.
+In both cases, these assets would no longer be considered SFP and wouldn’t have to be included on form T1135.
+Furthermore, if the total cost amount of your SFP now falls below $100,000, the form doesn’t have to be filed at all.

-1 Certain exceptions to this rule include (but are not limited to) individual immigrants to Canada in the first year they become a Canadian resident (unless they were previously a resident in Canada), mutual fund trusts and corporations and non-resident owned corporations.
-2 For a foreign life insurance policy, the cost amount would follow the normal rules for determining the “adjusted cost basis” of a life insurance policy for Canadian tax purposes.
-For more information, see AAMOT June 2014 “Foreign Life Insurance and T1135 Reporting”.
-3 The cost amount of the stock options or restricted stock units (RSUs) is frequently nil since they are usually granted at no cost to the employee.
-If the total cost amount of the employee’s other foreign property is less than $100,000, the threshold is not met and no T1135 reporting is required.
-However, if the total cost amount of the employee’s other foreign property exceeds the $100,000, then the stock options and RSUs would need to be declared on the T1135 Form even though the cost amount is nil.
+1 Certain exceptions to this rule include (but aren’t limited to) individual immigrants to Canada in the first year they become a Canadian resident (unless they were previously a resident in Canada), mutual fund trusts and corporations, and non-resident-owned corporations.
+2 For a foreign life insurance policy, the cost amount would follow the normal rules for determining the adjusted cost basis of a life insurance policy for Canadian tax purposes.
+For more information, see “Foreign life insurance and T1135 reporting.”
+3 The cost amount of the stock options or restricted stock units (RSUs) is frequently nothing since they’re usually granted at no cost to the employee.
+If the total cost amount of the employee’s other foreign property is less than $100,000, the threshold isn’t met and no T1135 reporting is required.
+However, if the total cost amount of the employee’s other foreign property exceeds $100,000, then the stock options and RSUs would need to be declared on the T1135 form even though the cost amount is zero.